Militant Mothers of Raymur: Legacy

-In 1983, Joyce Woods created a linocut print depicting the 1971 direct action of the militant mothers of Raymur in the Strathcona neighbourhood of Vancouver.
-It was commissioned by Bob Sarti for the 1983 Spring issue (#15) of the Open Road newspaper as a poster for that issue.
+A linocut print about the group by Joyce Woods was published in the Spring 1983 (#15) issue of the Open Road newsjournal as a poster for that issue and commissioned by Bob Sarti for that issue.

-Theatre in the Raw's 2014 musical, The Raymur Mothers: They Wouldn't Take No For An Answer, was based on the events.
+Theatre in the Raw's 2014 musical, The Raymur Mothers: They Wouldn't Take No for an Answer, was based on the events.
 It was put on as a part of the Downtown Eastside's annual Heart of the City festival.

-There is a mosaic on the sidewalk near the housing complex commemorating the group.
+A mosaic on the sidewalk near the housing complex commemorates the group.

 In 2019, the City of Vancouver announced that the overpass, then called the Keefer Street Pedestrian Overpass, would be officially renamed as the Militant Mothers of Raymur Overpass in honour of the women who fought for its construction.